 Students will be exposed to a variety of approaches to classroom management.
 A paper reviewing current research in classroom management will also be required.
 Identical to EE 620.
-Second semester, three hours.
+First semester, even-numbered years, three hours.

 SE 633-Internship: MAT-Grades 7-12.